 - Prevent problematic sexual behaviours

-- Males: early desexing can help prevent aggression, problem urination and roaming to find on heat females
+- Males: early desexing can help reduce aggression, problem urination and roaming to find on heat females.

 - Prevent other diseases

-- Males: desexing tends to reduce roaming and fighting behaviours which in turn can reduce problems such as wounds and cat bite abscesses
+- Males: desexing tends to reduce roaming and fighting behaviours which in turn can reduce problems such as wounds and infections from bites/scratches.

 Potential Disadvantages of Desexing